ninewise/dissertation/umgap/components/snaptaxon.md

 During an analysis, a researcher may be interested in identifications only at a given rank, e.g. species, or the presence or absence of certain specific taxa.
 For this, the `umgap snaptaxon` can be used.
 It takes one or more taxon IDs.
-For each taxon, it searches amongst its ancestors if any are of the specified rank (e.g., `-r species`), or are one of the listed taxa (e.g., `-t 1598 -t 1883`).
+For each taxon, it searches among its ancestors if any are of the specified rank (e.g., `-r species`), or are one of the listed taxa (e.g., `-t 1598 -t 1883`).
 If so, the taxon is replaced by the most specific of these matching taxa.
 Otherwise, it is